 Your Gilman application will comprise of your personal information, some academic documents, and your essays.
 Everyone who applies for the Gilman is financially eligible, and there is no GPA requirement.
 That means that your essay is the most important part of your application, and you should spend as much time on it as possible.
 While the word length is not arduous, do not be deceived!
 While you can answer the questions in a couple of hours, your answers themselves require some deep reflections and clarity on your intentions, which will take several weeks if not months.
 Many people start working on the application the evening of the deadline and don’t give themselves the time to be thoughtful of their essay, which leads to the application being a waste of time, and a lost opportunity.
 I suggest starting your drafts about 6-8 weeks in advance, and the sooner you are finished, the better!

-Bonus Tip 1: The Gilman scholarship deadlines close on midnight Central Time.
-This may be fine for you if you’re in that time zone, but if you’re on EST like me, that means you have one less hour to submit!
+Bonus Tip 1: The Gilman scholarship deadlines close on midnight Pacific Time.
 Be sure to check the time and give yourself plenty of time to finish, because once it closes...you will have to wait for another semester application cycle to submit.

 Bonus Tip 2: If you are awarded the Gilman, you will receive further instructions on the final documents you need to submit before you are awarded.
 Even if you are chosen as a scholar, you will not receive funds and may be dropped if these are not submitted on time.
 Make sure you are checking your emails and following up with your director and financial aid advisor to have everything submitted.

 Once you receive the funds, use them for whatever needs you have, either for booking flights, living expenses, or other payments.
 The scholarship is a one-time payment, so make sure to budget appropriately for your time abroad.
-If you have any questions feel free to contact me further.
 Good luck!